SDSAHOO703/SDSAHOO703/README.md

 M.Sc.(Tech.) in Automation and Electrical Engineering, B.Tech. in Electronics and Instrumentation Engineering.

-I use GitHub in order to store and share some of the cool projects I have worked on, which range from electrification of internal combustion engine-driven vehicles through physics-based models to predicting bank telemarketing strategies and stock market prices via machine and deep learning models.
+I use GitHub in order to store and share some of the cool projects I have worked on, which range from electrification of internal combustion engine-driven vehicles through physics-based models to predicting music genres, bank telemarketing strategies and stock market prices via machine and deep learning models.

 - 💻 I work primarily with MATLAB and Simulink for creating physics-based models but I use Python and R if I have to work on developing data-driven machine and deep learning models.
 - 🏏 I am heavily involved with playing and officiating cricket matches in Finland.